About

 HOW OUR JOURNEY BEGAN

-Founder & Executive Director of Love on a Mission, Deena Pfahler, shares how her vision to help LGBTQ+ youth came about.
+Founder & Executive Director of Love on a Mission, Deena Hamilton, shares how her vision to help LGBTQ+ youth came about.

 My journey started in February 2013 when I found a letter addressed to me that I was never intended to find.
 It started out by saying, “If I never get a chance to tell you….”
 In this letter written by one of my twins, Aaron, he revealed that he was gay.
 I felt as if my heart had stopped beating.
 I have always been very close to my three boys and I did not want this newfound information to come between our relationship.
 For three months I prayed, fasted and tried to research everything I could get my hands on.
 After I finally shared with Aaron that I knew and assured him of my love for him and that I would stand with him even though I didn’t fully understand nor at this time even agreed with everything, Austin (his twin) felt safe to come out as well.
 What I found, as I prayed for God to speak to my boys and change their hearts, was that God began to speak to me and transformed my heart and mind.